Remove the membrane from the bone side of the

 over the bone side.
 Wrap the ribs tight in the foil.
 Place both racks back on the smoker once wrapped.

 Typically these Jerk Style Spare Ribs will take about 1 ½ – 2 hours to get tender.
 It depends on the heat of your cooker.
 It’s very important to start looking at them at the 1 hour mark to check the tenderness.
-Spare ribs are done somewhere around 200-205 degrees Fahrenheit (93-96 degrees Celcius) internal.
-Continue to monitor them in 15 minute intervals
+Spare ribs are done somewhere around 200-205 degrees F (93-96 degrees C) internal.
+Continue to monitor them in 15 minute intervals.

 In a sauce pot melt the